 Today we’re taking a look at 5 Australian Acoustic Guitar Brands.
-While there are a number of companies selling guitars within Australia, each of the brands featured below are ‘Australian Made‘, meaning the guitars are built in Australia, featuring locally sourced materials.
+While there are many companies selling guitars within Australia, each of the brands featured below are ‘Australian Made’, meaning the guitars are built in Australia, and feature locally sourced materials.

 If you don’t have time to read the full article, here’s our list: